 Brands can choose exactly what product information they want to display, like the 5-star reviews in the example below.
 The products displayed can also be chosen by the brand to suit a current campaign or promotional offer.

 With interactivity and personalization being the retail topics de jour, the optimal experience is for the digital display to recognize the item that the shopper is holding or trying on via its RFID tag, and to show related product information such as “15 people have bought the Annabel dress in the last hour.”

 More powerful still, our software can aggregate and display product trends, from every store, anywhere in the world.
 Imagine being able to display real-time top five best sellers as they happen.
 Because the crowd follows the crowd, we love to know what other people are buying.

 In-store social proof is the latest in a long line of Taggstar omni-channel social proof innovations in the last few months.

-Last week we launched new, personalised messages which let online customers know trends like sales, add-to-basket volumes, views and more since they last visited a page.
+Last week we launched new, personalized messages which let online customers know trends like sales, add-to-cart volumes, views and more since they last visited a page.
 We’ve also been shortlisted for a Retail Systems 2019 Award, along with Posterscope, for injecting social proof into out-of-home digital display during Very.co.uk’s Black Friday campaign across 1,400 bus shelters, thus creating a virtual storefront for a pure play retailer.
 And, we’ve also added Taggstar to MentionMe referral marketing vouchers.
 All ways to help retailers increase conversions and grow revenue.